 Once the bottom is well cooked, transfer the skillet under the broiler for 2-4 minutes to cook the toppings.
 Check on the pizza frequently to avoid the crust and toppings from burning.

 STEP 7.
 Remove the pizza from your oven and cut into slices!

 Cooking this sourdough pizza crust in a cast iron skillet makes all the difference!
 It's so easy to go from stove-top to broiler without messing up the pizza crust.

 Tips for success

 - If you do not have an oven-safe or cast iron skillet, start the pizza on the stove-top in a non-stick skillet.
-(If it is not a non-stick skillet, spray a little cooking oil to prevent the crust from sticking.)
-When the pizza is ready to go under the broiler, carefully slide the crust onto a baking sheet to finish it!
-(You can also try to use a large spatula to transfer the crust to a baking sheet.)
+When the pizza is ready to go under the broiler, carefully slide the crust onto a baking sheet to finish it.

 - Have your pizza toppings ready to go before you shape the dough into the pizza crust.
 It only takes a few minutes on the stove-top before it's ready to pop into the oven to finish.